swkeever/skies.dev/content/gatsby-next-cra/index.md

 ---
 slug: cra-gatsby-next
 date: 2020-06-22
-title:
-  Create React App vs Gatsby.js vs Next.js - What should you choose for your next project?
+title: Create React App vs Gatsby.js vs Next.js
 description:
   With so many ways to build an application in React.js, it can be confusing to know which framework to build your app with.
 In this article, I explain each